TanStack/table/docs/guide/expanding.md

 Expanding is a feature that allows you to show and hide additional rows of data related to a specific row.
 This can be useful in cases where you have hierarchical data and you want to allow users to drill down into the data from a higher level.

 To use the expanding feature, you need to define the getExpandedRowModel function in your table options.
 This function is responsible for returning the expanded row model.
-If this function is not provided, the table will not expand rows.

 ```ts
 const table = useReactTable({